• Chicago Downtown Office

 Within x number of days of receiving the Wife’s wallet address, Husband would transfer the coins to the Wife’s wallet.

-Alternatively, in this same example, if Wife wants to agree on a valuation date and buyout/offset for negotiation and balance sheet purposes, you can look at coinmarketcap.com, a website that calculates the average coin price based on all the exchanges.
-One important note is that there is no “open” or “close” time like in the stock market, so in addition to a valuation date, you should also consider specifying the time of day for valuation or agree to the average price for the day.
-This is critical given the amount of volatility a particular coin can have even on one day.
+If the wife wants to agree on a valuation date and a buyout or offset for negotiation purposes, you can use coinmarketcap.com.
+This website calculates the average coin price based on all exchanges.
+Note that there is no ‘open’ or ‘close’ time like in the stock market.
+Therefore, in addition to a valuation date, consider specifying the time of day for valuation or agreeing to the average price for the day.
+This is crucial due to the significant volatility a coin can experience within a single day.

 Be Aware of Cryptocurrency Issues in Divorce

-Many attorneys and people generally stray away from addressing cryptocurrency holdings because they are new and foreign concepts to them.
-However, at the end of the day, cryptocurrency holdings are conceptually very similar to stock or stock options, which family law attorneys deal with regularly.
-The question at the end of the day becomes if a spouse wants to ride out the risk of taking a coin “in kind”, or if they want to just take a cash buyout/offset against other assets upfront.
-The most important takeaways are to become knowledgeable about this new type of currency including its associated tax consequences, adjust your discovery requests accordingly, and understand how to transfer it or calculate a buyout in a final divorce settlement.
+Many attorneys and people often avoid addressing cryptocurrency holdings because they are new and unfamiliar concepts.
+However, cryptocurrency holdings are conceptually similar to stock or stock options, which family law attorneys deal with regularly.
+The main question is whether a spouse wants to take the risk of accepting a coin ‘in kind’ or prefers a cash buyout/offset against other assets upfront.
+The key takeaways are to become knowledgeable about this new type of currency, including its tax consequences.
+Adjust your discovery requests accordingly, and understand how to transfer it or calculate a buyout in a final divorce settlement.

 This article is was co-authored by Janice L. Boback, Anderson Boback & Marshall, ISBA Privacy and Information Security Law Section Council Member and George Lattas, Kogut & Wilson, L.L.C., ISBA Family Law Section Council Member